 If you’re looking for any kind of wooded walk deep in the heart of the Peaks, you should definitely hold out for the Black Forest.
-This trail is pretty craggy on the whole, and it’ll lead you up to the legendary point of Lud’s Church.
+This trail is pretty ragged, and it’ll lead you up to the legendary point of Lud’s Church.
 It’s just over 11km!

 As you might expect, there are plenty of National Trust sites in the region.
 The Longshaw Estate happens to be one of the most popular, offering a gentle stroll alongside the fabulous Padley Gorge and ancient forestry.
 This is a pretty simple walk that’s less than 4km to cover, total.

 3. Macclesfield Forest

 Macclesfield Forest leads all the way up to the hilly Tegg’s Nose, and if you and your pup dare to get to the top, you’ll be able to spy the gorgeous skylines across Cheshire.
 This tends to be a bit of a tricky stroll for younger amblers, so take special care.